 My daughter was incensed by the particular post she found because it presented so many Alternate Facts, all in the name of Activism.
-Alternate Facts which defied dictionary definitions, let alone freely accessible statistics.
+Alternate Facts which defied dictionary definitions and freely accessible statistics.
 A less generous person would say they are lies, but let’s give her the benefit of the doubt and call it ignorance.

 The post was ostensibly about ‘genocide’, and I had a look to see what the fuss was about.
 What I found was a post about something that does not actually meet the definition of genocide, on a page that does not appear to have any consistent interest in any of the myriad issues within its own posts.
 But the Mommy calls herself an Activist, so I look harder to find the root cause she believes in, and/or the group the is an ally of.

 Perhaps it is feminism?
-The following post brought a moment of hope that I’d identified what she is fighting for.
+The following article-share brought a moment of hope that I’d found what she is fighting for.

 Excuse me?
-How do you know that any of this is true about “the woman on the right”?
+How does know that any of that is true about “the woman on the right”?
 The women I see wearing scarves are walking around my university, getting Masters degrees and Doctorates.
 They are informed thinkers.

 The women featured in the Teen Vogue article are activists because they are empowering their own lives as well as being a positive influence on public perceptions.
 In contrast, the Mommy is ‘making fun’.
 And the contradiction she is making fun of is arguably the huge gap between activism and her personal opinion.
 Her ‘making fun’ changes nothing, but instead perpetuates a western social bigotry that keeps these women oppressed in our countries.